wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 ## Conclusion

 I went in search of a better way to measure cyber risk in an organization.
-There is a never ending debate on whether or not quantitative measure are “better” than qualitative when it comes to enumerating risk at a high level, but I do believe that having statistical data with percentages, numbers that can be measured, and the ability to track if predictions are correct or not is a large step in the right direction away from relying on one persons estimate of “high, medium or low” for example.
+There is a never-ending debate on whether or not quantitative measure are “better” than qualitative when it comes to enumerating risk at a high level, but I do believe that having statistical data with percentages, numbers that can be measured, and the ability to track if predictions are correct or not is a large step in the right direction away from relying on one person's estimate of “high, medium or low” for example.

 If a better system or application existed to make this framework simple to track over time, then I can most likely say I would still be tracking various scenarios as it relates to not only red team activities but bug bounty findings, real incidents, and anything and everything in between.
 I think right now it's only available by paying consulting companies.
-But it is totally do-able and if you want to try it yourself, I hope this post and my mistakes are helpful to your mission.
+But it is do-able and if you want to try it yourself, I hope this post and my mistakes are helpful to your mission.